ethanwillis/slate/source/index.html.md

       <type>array</type>
     </parameter>
     <desc>
-      array of protocol ids which should be associated with widget.
-Old list will be removed.
+      array of ids of published protocols (will replace existing list)
     </desc>
   </item>
   <item>
     <parameter>
       doi
-      <gray>optional, default is **null**</gray>
+      <gray>Required</gray>
       <type>string</type>
     </parameter>
     <desc>
-      Unique DOI of publication where widget will be implemented.
+      DOI of the article where the widget is implemented.
     </desc>
   </item>
 </params>